Museum Ticketing App

 • Background

-The Hershey Story Museum, a popular attraction chronicling the life and legacy of Milton S. Hershey, currently does not have a dedicated mobile application or an integrated e-ticketing system.
-Instead, the museum relies on a responsive website to provide information on exhibitions, events, and ticketing.
-This current digital setup serves as the primary touchpoint for pre-visit planning.
+I chose The Hershey Story Museum as the subject of this case study.
+As a well-known attraction that chronicles the life and legacy of Milton S. Hershey, the museum currently does not offer a dedicated mobile application or a fully integrated e-ticketing experience.
+Instead, it relies on a responsive website to share information about exhibitions, events, and ticketing, making the website the primary digital touchpoint for visitors planning their trips.

 • Project Problem